Electronic Music for Contemporary Classical Performers

 Theory and Practice

-Electronic Music for Contemporary Classical Performers - Theory and Practice the educational portion of the Electronic Integration Project as it stands today.
-The document is split into two parts.
+Electronic Music for Contemporary Classical Performers - Theory and Practice is the educational portion of the Electronic Integration Project as it stands today.
+The document desperately needs revision and expansion, but I feel that letting it rot on my hard drive is worse than an imperfect product.

-Theory primarily concerns itself with electronic performance practice, outlining a methodology for identifying and executing different types of interactive electronic music.
+Theory primarily concerns itself with electronic performance practice, outlining a methodology for identifying and executing different types of electronic music.
 Other topics include a baseline history of electronic music making as it pertains to contemporary classical circles and an exploration of Pierre Schaeffer’s reduced listening model through the practical lens of the performer.

-Practice acts as a beginner’s guide to performing music with electronic elements from a top down perspective: rather than learning electronic tools from the ground up, this section teaches these tools from the performer’s perspective, only concerning itself with the information necessary to perform a give piece.
+Practice acts as a beginner’s guide to performing music with electronic elements from a top down perspective: rather than learning electronic tools from the ground up, this section teaches these tools from the performer’s perspective, only concerning itself with the information necessary to perform a given work.
 This section includes basic technical instructions on electronic music tools including Max/MSP, SuperCollider, a variety of DAW’s, and amplification systems.
 Practice will not teach total fluency in any of these systems, but the skills necessary to prepare, rehearse, and perform a piece with electronics.